Cameroon GCE Results 2020 Released With Grades?

 Ahead of the publication of the result, there have been some predictions regarding the performance of the candidates.

 She also congratulated all the stakeholders for heeding to the instructions in organizing a hitch-free examination.
-Dr. Nalova Lyonga went further to thank the government for the support throughout the written phase, marking and the publication of the results.
+Dr. Nalova Lyonga went further to thank the government for the support throughout the written phase, marking and publication of the results.

 While we wait for the publication of the 2019 results, lets go down memory lane to 2018 and look at how the publication of the results was received by candidates, so we can know what to expect this year.